-The Urban Design Brief prepared by NAK Design Strategies analyzes the design details of the proposal.
 The proposal will demonstrate Caivan's unique architectural character but will also reflect similar arrangements found within the surrounding communities.
 The proposed development will incorporate high-quality building materials that will harmoniously fit with the surrounding community.
 A variety of residential typologies and styles will be provided to create visual interest with homes located close to the property line, addressing the street, while making room for trees and utilities, where necessary.